DC 5056Musculoskeletal System38 CFR § 4.71a

 A 20% rating requires: Minimum rating.
 A 100% rating requires: For 1 year following implantation of prosthesis.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Ankle replacement (prosthesis).?
+What evidence supports a higher rating for Ankle replacement (prosthesis).?

-What is the C&P exam like for Ankle replacement (prosthesis).?
+What happens at the C&P exam for Ankle replacement (prosthesis).?

 Get a Personalized Rating Analysis